quartermaine/Master-Thesis/README.md

 # Thesis train scripts

-The scripts used in the present thesis are 3.
+The main scripts used in the present thesis are 3.
 Two scipts for combining different derivatives to multichanell volumes with/without augmentation and a script to train the CNN.

 * [write_TfRecords_parser_no_aug]()